-Israel expands security zone in southern Lebanon.
+Israel expands operations in southern Lebanon.

 Summarized from the sources above.
 Read the originals for the full story.